Shegsdev/Banka/README.md

 # Banka

-Banka is a light-weight core banking application that powers banking operations like account creation, customer deposit and withdrawals.
-This app is meant to support a single bank, where users can signup and create bank accounts online, but must visit the branch to withdraw or deposit money.
+Banka is a lightweight core banking application that powers banking operations like account creation, customer deposit and withdrawals.
+This app is meant to support a single bank, where users can sign up and create bank accounts online, but must visit the branch to withdraw or deposit money.
 ___

 **Features**
 01. User signup.
-02. User signin.
+02. User sign-in.
 03. User can create a bank account.
 04. User can view account details.
 05. User can view account transaction history.